-Herman Makkink drew up a contract with the Japanese company MedicomToy (who have produced work by Banksy, Warhol, Keith Haring, Kaws etc.) and under his supervision they produced various editions of the RM and Christs Unltd, which were sold online in Japan.
+Herman Makkink drew up a contract in 2005 with the Japanese company MedicomToy (who have produced work by Banksy, Warhol, Keith Haring, Kaws etc.) and under his supervision they produced various editions of the Rocking Machine and Christ Unltd., which were sold online in Japan.

 They also produced two editions of both works in black.